TheBrightSparkDev/Human-Sightings/guide-README.md

 ### Features Left to Implement

-- The comics page is free to be expanded on whenever a new comic becomes available
+- The comics page is free to be expanded on whenever a new comic becomes available.

-- The shop page is also expandable as there are always more products being added
+- The shop page is also expandable as there are always more products being added.

-- Potentially add additional pages for each product to give a better description into what they are
+- Potentially add additional pages for each product to give a better description into what they are.

-- Opportunity in the future to take purchases directly on the site to increase profits per item and avoid etsy cut
+- Opportunity in the future to take purchases directly on the site to increase profits per item and avoid etsy cut.

-- opportunity to also add a log when I'm able to use Javascript to make it easy for the creator to create additional pages
+- Opportunity to also add a log when I'm able to use Javascript to make it easy for the creator to create additional pages.

+- Make the page look good on a mobile in landscape mode.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- I have tested the website on every screen size from 250px to 2560px and the website is responsive and readable at all sizes.
+The way I did this was by using google chrome and using all the default devices and also sliding slowly the responsive section to and checking as I slide.

+- I did all the validation tests and encountered a few issues
+  - issue 1 was that I had used aria-described by instead of aria-label (this was an easy fix)
+  - issue 2 was that I had used aria-labels on my icons at the bottom of the page after a quick look into what I should ideally be using it was a quick and easy fix credit goes to [font awesome accessibility page](https://fontawesome.com/v4.7/accessibility/)
+  - issue 3 was that on the individual comic pages I had used an ID for the comic title (which I then copy and pasted 3 times per page to be displayed at different locations depending on the screen size) this casues another issue on the HTML validator again another easy fix changes the id to a class on style.css and all affected html files
+  - issue 4 was that on the individual comic pages I mustve not closed the uppermost DIV which I wasn't aware was an easy fix to close the div just above the body end tag.

+- I uploaded the link to my site to slack and asked for any advice from my fellow peers
+  - I had one reply from SuzyBee_lead "Having a quick look on mobile at it looks great!
+Well done!"
+  - I also sent the link to the website over to my friends and they all loved it too asked them to try their best to break it none succeeded although there were comment into the usability of the comics pages on a mobile phone in landscape mode.
+I agreed but am yet to implement a fix.

+- I did my best to break the site myself only succeded on sizes less than 250px wide which nowadays is unusual and not something I plan to fix or improve going forward.

+- I went on my mobile and used my screen reader software to test if it works and the whole website has detailed descriptions for every single image and text also reads out well so can confirm everything is accessible to the visually impared.

 ### Validator Testing